hannutt/FlaskApi/README.md

 MAIN FEATURES

 index.html is split into smaller html files using the Python Flask Include method.
 Jquery code and JavaScript code are also in their own external .js files.
-The Python code is divided into its own files using the Blueprint method
+The Python code is divided into its own files using the Blueprint method.

 ACCESS TO LOCAL MongoDB DATABASE USING HTML-UI.